akashverma07/demo-ecom/README.md

 ## Terminus

 Terminus is our demo ecommerce site for Permutive.
 It's a static store made up of 12 different products.
-This branch includes the Permutive SDK in the head of all html pages.
+This branch includes the Permutive SDK in the head of all html pages, and an event for tracking a 'purchase' event in Permutive.

 ## Quick Start